nhtY/Spring-Webflux-Raective-REST-API/README.md

 # Spring Webflux Reactive REST API
-A demo project to develop a REST API using **Spring Webflux** and **Spring Reactive Mongo**.
+A demo project to develop a REST API using **[Spring Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html)** and **[Spring Reactive Mongo]()**.
 The aim is to apply reactive programming paradigm in Java with Spring.

 * **Test Driven Development** is adopted in this project.
 * Both MVC and functional routes are used to handle requests.
 * MVC controllers handle the requests to the endpoints starting with **api/v1** while functional routes deal with the requests to the endpoints starting with **api/v2**
 * **MongoDb** is used to persist data.
+* For the reactive mongo configurations and usage visit this blog page: [going reactive with spring data](https://spring.io/blog/2016/11/28/going-reactive-with-spring-data)
 * **Mongo Express** is used to manage database visually.
 * A ***docker-compose.yml*** file for containerization.
 * Using the command **docker-compose up** will handle creating container from the images.